jbarrow/LambdaNet/README.md

 ## Installation

+The first step is to follow the [HMatrix installation instructions](https://github.com/albertoruiz/hmatrix/blob/master/INSTALL.md).
-LambdaNet can be installed through Cabal:
+After that, LambdaNet can be installed through Cabal:

 ```
 cabal update